Corporate English

 Ways to tell them apart:

-A slogan is often employed for advertising or political purposes and is designed to be catchy.
+A slogan is typically used in advertising and is designed to be catchy and memorable.

 When to use slogan: